Keep Up With McLean!

 Over the last decade, research has underscored how gender is often one important determinant of risk, prevalence, presentation, course, and treatment of mental illnesses.
 This knowledge, coupled with McLean Hospital’s continued expansion of programs exclusively for girls and women, triggered Shelly F. Greenfield, MD, MPH, chief academic officer for McLean, Scott L. Rauch, MD, president and psychiatrist in chief, and Joseph Gold, MD, chief medical officer, to develop the Women’s Mental Health Initiative (WMHI).

 The initiative, which was made possible thanks to a $300,000 anonymous donation, is the first step toward developing the Division of Women’s Mental Health and Gender Biology.
 The creation of this center of excellence will be a key element of the hospital’s strategic plan to integrate clinical care, research, and education activities into programmatically-based divisions.
-Once established, the Division of Women’s Mental Health and Gender Biology will join the existing divisions of Alcohol and Drug Abuse, Basic Neuroscience, Child and Adolescent, and Psychotic Disorders.
+Once established, the Division of Women’s Mental Health and Gender Biology will join the existing divisions of Substance Use Disorders, Basic Neuroscience, Child and Adolescent, and Psychotic Disorders.

 “The aim of the WMHI is to develop a hospital-wide, multidisciplinary approach to the mental health and well-being of girls and women through the life span, integrating efforts throughout the clinical, research, and training programs,” explained Greenfield.